 The combination of bacon, cheddar, and parsley creates a traditional appetizing flavor.
 Below is a very detailed step-by-step guide to preparing these homemade drop biscuits, which includes the ingredient prep work.

-Using the same large holes of the box grater, grate the frozen butter into a small bowl and set aside.
+- Step Three.
+Using the same large holes of the box grater, grate the frozen butter into a small bowl and set it aside.

 Tips for Making the Best Drop Biscuits